MicrosoftDocs/azure-media-services/media-services/latest/includes/term-player-client.md

 title: Player client
 ---

-**Player client** - A program that plays video and audio streams.
-Some examples are Azure Media Player, Shaka, and Video.js.
+**Player client** - An application that plays video and audio streams.
+Some examples are Azure Media Player, Apple AvPlayer framework, Shaka, and Video.js.